Arthur Bliss Seymour

 Arthur Bliss Seymour (January 3, 1859 – March 29, 1933) was an American botanist and mycologist who specialized in parasitic fungi.
+He worked at the Harvard University Herbarium.

 Early life

 Seymour was born in Moline, Illinois on January 3, 1859.
 Before the age of five he caught scarlet fever, which left him with permanent hearing loss.
 This condition has been attributed to his early interest in plants and interest in becoming a naturalist.
 He attended Illinois University and studied botany as an undergraduate from 1878–1881.
 While working on his degree, he researched under the tutelage of Thomas J. Burrill, assisting in his study of the parasitic fungi of Illinois.

 Early career

 Seymour spent his first two years following graduation at the Illinois State Laboratory of Natural History which was spent surveying and indexing rusts from Illinois, during which he discovered new rust species.
 The results of his findings were published in Parasitic Fungi of Illinois.
 Part I (Uredineae) and Part II (Erysipheae).
 It was at this time when he met Franklin Sumner Earle, whom he collaborated with over the course of his career.
 He then relocated to Harvard University working as an assistant to William Gilson Farlow from 1883 until 1885, including a period they spent at Cambridge.
 During this time he also assisted Burrill and Earle on several mycological field collections.
 He spent the next year at the University of Wisconsin teaching general botany courses.